 Deron has written and spoken at numerous industry conferences in virtually all areas of pension law, including obligations of administrators and other fiduciaries, governance, communication and legal liability, mergers and acquisitions, insolvencies, investments, executive pensions and risk management.
-Prior to joining McCarthy Tétrault, he was Canadian Practice Leader, Legal Consulting & Compliance at a major international consulting firm, having been previously a partner in the Pension and Employee Benefit Group of a national law firm.
+Prior to joining McCarthy Tétrault, he was Canadian Practice Leader, Legal Consulting & Compliance at a major international consulting firm, having been previously a partner in the Pension and Employee Benefit Group of another national law firm.

-Past chair of both the Canadian Pension and Benefits Institute Ontario Region and the pensions and beneﬁts executive of the Ontario Bar Association, Derron has also been a guest lecturer at Osgoode Hall Law school and was also a member of the FSCO Legal Advisory Committee.
-Deron has previously been rated as a leading lawyer in the area of pensions and employee benefits in Chambers Global and Martindale Hubbell.
+Past chair of both the Canadian Pension and Benefits Institute Ontario Region and the pensions and beneﬁts executive of the Ontario Bar Association, Deron was also a member of the FSCO Legal Advisory Committee.
+Currently, Deron is a guest lecturer at Osgoode Hall Law School and he is a member of the CD Howe Pension Policy Committee.

+In addition to his legal work, Deron is a member of the Board of Governors and is Chair of the Audit and Finance Committee of St. Jerome’s University (a liberal arts university associated with the University of Waterloo.
 Deron received his BA from the University of Waterloo in 1989 and his LLB from Western University in 1992.
 He is called to the Ontario and Alberta bars.

 Leading Lawyer: Pensions & Benefits

 Leading Lawyer: Pensions & Employee Benefits